 Meal preparation will be so much easier if you sit down and define your goal, which will allow you to build a solid framework for going forward.

-Your goal does not need to specifically be health or fitness related either because it can be just a lifestyle choice that will benefit you in many ways.
+It is good to start with a goal, however this does not need to specifically be health or fitness related because meal prep can help you in many ways.

 For example, if you wanted to save money, you can use meal prep to reduce your shopping budget, limit your spending on takeaway meals, and prevent food wastage.